-- 17.During the land development phase, the applicant shall work with the City Arborist and Community Development Director to save the 38" Willow Oak at the corner of Perimeter Center West and Perimeter Center Place.
-Further, prior to the issuance of land disturbance permit, the applicant shall submit a landscape plan to attempt to save some of the specimen sized oaks on the property.
-In the event that the site plan needs to be amended to save trees, the Community Development Director is authorized to approve of a revised plan. - 18.A minimum of 60% of the trees proposed for planting on the landscape plan shall be 4" DBH, unless otherwise approved by the City Arborist. - 19.
-The Community Development Director must approve the removal of existing trees on the site prior to the construction of a restaurant.
+- During the land development phase, the applicant shall work with the City Arborist and Community Development Director to save the 38" Willow Oak at the corner of Perimeter Center West and Perimeter Center Place.
+Further, prior to the issuance of land disturbance permit, the applicant shall submit a landscape plan to reasonably attempt to save some of the specimen sized oaks on the property.
+In the event that the site plan needs to be amended to save trees, the Community Development Director is authorized to approve of a revised plan; - A minimum of 60% of the trees proposed for planting on the landscape plan shall be 4" DBH, unless otherwise approved by the City Arborist; - 18.
+The Community Development Director must approve the removal of existing trees on the site prior to the construction of a restaurant; and - 19.80% of major facade materials used on the hotel shall include brick, stone, glass, and other high quality materials as approved by the Director of Community Development.
+No more than 20% of the façade shall be composed of EIFS material.

-SO ORDAINED, this the day of October, 2017.
+SO ORDAINED , this the day of , 2017.

-Approved by:

-Approved as to Form and Content
+Approved by: Approved as to Form and Content

-Denis L. Shortal, Mayor
+Denis L. Shortal, Mayor City Attorney

-City Attorney

 Attest:

-Sharon Lowery, City Clerk
+Sharon Lowery, City Clerk SEAL

-SEAL